Vietnamese rice paper rolls

 - 1 ½ cups chopped snow pea shoots

-- ½ cup roughly chopped fresh coriandercilantroX leaves
+- ½ cup roughly chopped fresh coriandercilantroX

 - 1 fresh long red chilli, finely chopped